 Aerobic Water Exercise & Aquatic Therapy - Part 2

-Brad Walker explains why water aerobics, or aquatic exercises, are a superb form of exercise for injury rehabilitation and maintaining fitness
+Brad Walker explains why water aerobics, or aquatic exercises, are a superb form of exercise for injury rehabilitation and maintaining fitness.

-In part 1 of this article, we discussed some of the more theoretical aspects to aerobic water exercise or aquatic therapy.
+In part 1 of this article, we discussed some of the more theoretical aspects of aerobic water exercise or aquatic therapy.
 For now, let us move on to some of the more practical ways to use aquatic therapy and deep-water exercises.
 Firstly, what are you going to need?
-Besides from a pair of bathers and an open expanse of water, the only other thing you need is a float of some sort.
+Besides a pair of bathers and an open expanse of water, the only other thing you need is a float of some sort.
 There are specially designed float belts and vests that you can buy, but any old life jacket, ski belt or float will do the trick as long as it keeps your head above water.
-Just make sure it does not interfere with the movement of your arms and legs too much.
+Make sure it does not interfere with the movement of your arms and legs too much.